khalid-hussain/shaheen/chap12.md

 been annihilated and three days later, the Frontier Falcon's warriors had rallied under Al-Zeghel's banner.
 Al-Zeghel's army feared the enemy's size but their morale was boosted when they heard about the glorious victory.
-Al-Zeghel inspected all the checkposts around his camp alongwith Badr Bin Mughira and Mansour Bin Ahmed.
-Apart from Badr Bin Mughira's men, no one knew that he was alive.
-On seeing a veiled person with Al-Zeghel they would believe that after the snatching of Badr Bin Mughira, destiny had given them a new supporter.
+Al-Zeghel inspected all the checkposts around his camp alongwith Badr bin Mughira and Mansour Bin Ahmed.
+Apart from Badr bin Mughira's men, no one knew that he was alive.
+On seeing a veiled person with Al-Zeghel they would believe that after the snatching of Badr bin Mughira, destiny had given them a new supporter.
 His camp was a little away from the encampment of the rest of the army and only a few selected officers of Al-Zeghel's army, who knew about this secret, had the permission to go there.

 The bellicose tribes of Alpujarras thronged under Al-Zeghel's banner.
 After a long time, they got a chance to fight alongside the mujahideen of the falcon's territory.
-Because Mansour Bin Ahmed used to be considered Badr Bin Mughira's successor, therefore, they requested Al-Zeghel to give them under Mansour Bin Ahmed's command.
-Mansoor prepared the battle map according to Badr Bin Mughira's instructions and spread the tribal mujahideen on the entire pathways.
+Because Mansour Bin Ahmed used to be considered Badr bin Mughira's successor, therefore, they requested Al-Zeghel to give them under Mansour Bin Ahmed's command.
+Mansoor prepared the battle map according to Badr bin Mughira's instructions and spread the tribal mujahideen on the entire pathways.
 He instructed them to seal the areas behind the Christian army as it advanced forward.